enics-labs/salamandra/README.md

     #	inv i_inv(.A(A1A2), .VDD(HI), .Z());  # connected VDD to tiehi output
     #	tiehi tiehi(.Y(HI));  # added tiehi instance to component
     ```
--   If you want to uniqueness your instances in the netlist,
+-   If you want to uniquify the instances in the netlist,
-    e.g. every instance of component will be new component
+    e.g., every instance of a component will be a new component,
-    you can do this using uniq function:
+    you can do this using the ```uniq()``` function:
     ```
     nand.add_subcomponent(inv, 'i_inv2')
     # now there are two instances of inv component: 'i_inv1', 'i_inv2'